kongr45gpen/ok-serializer/README.md

 - Built from the ground up using **C++23**.
 - **Compile-time** type definitions for minimal overhead.
 - Optional support for the C++ **reflection** technical specification.
+- ⚠️ **Work in progress**: Expect undocumented info and broken interfaces.

 ## Example code